ReproNim/module-dataprocessing/_episodes/06-testing.md

 >  - How to run Docker container with CI platform?

-This lesson extends the software testing subject and introduces Continuous Integration workflow.
+This lesson extends the software testing topic and introduces Continuous Integration workflow.
 Examples of Python testing frameworks and CI platforms will be used.

 ### Lesson outline

-- Element 1: Unit, integration and regression tests
+- Element 1: Introduction to regression tests
 - Element 2: Python testing frameworks
 - Element 3: Regression tests for Simple Workflow
 - Element 4: Continuous Integration practice